Go Back To Trail Finder

 You must be logged in to post a review.

-Today three of us caught the V/Line from Sunbury and rode the entire trail to Heathcote. return, a LONG day.
-I was very impressed with the improvement since I last did it five years ago.
-New toilet blocks , history signs, lots of benches to rest your sore bike bum on. 💕Axedale has a new coffee shop!
+Today three of us caught the V/Line train from Sunbury and rode the entire trail to Heathcote return … a LONG day.
+I was very impressed with the improvements since I last did it five years ago.
+New toilet blocks, history signs, lots of benches to rest your sore bike bum on. 💕Axedale has a new coffee shop!
 Also new cattle grids across the trail and new “private property” signs (not sure what that’s about?).
 Bloody MAGPIES swooping but maybe just the season.
 Great job volunteers!
 I am going to join.

-The O'Keefe Rail Trail is great, but a word of warning for anyone considering taking their bike on the Bendigo to Heathcote bus and riding one way – they only accept bikes where both wheels sit fully in the channel on the bike frame at the front of the bus.
-Having a large frame bike, one wheel sat fully in the channel but the other didn't and so the driver wouldn't accept the bike.
-Unfortunately therefore only small and presumably medium frame bikes can be taken on this bus.
+The O'Keefe Rail Trail is great, but a word of warning for anyone considering taking their bike on the Bendigo to Heathcote bus and riding one way – they only accept bikes on which both wheels sit fully in the channel on the bike frame at the front of the bus.
+Having a large-frame bike, one wheel sat fully in the channel but the other didn't and so the driver wouldn't accept the bike.
+Unfortunately therefore only small and presumably medium bikes can be taken on this service.

 We rode from Heathcote to Axedale return and lunch at the Axedale Tavern.
 The meal was delicious.